-Phyllis Perrin Wilcox is director of the baccalaureate degree in Signed Language Interpreting.
+Phyllis Perrin Wilcox founded the UNM Signed Language Interpreting Program and is now Professor Emeritus.
 Her research interests focus on cross-linguistic analysis of metaphor and metonymy in various signed languages, and the education of interpreters.
 She has written on ‘thought and communication domains’ of various signed languages.

 Phyllis is Vice President of the Board of the Commission on Collegiate Interpreter Education, and also serves as adjudicator for the Ethical Practices System under the Registry of Interpreters for the Deaf, Inc.

 Ph.D.: Metaphor in American Sign Language.
 Passed with Distinction.
 Directed by Vera Johns-Steiner.
 University of New Mexico

 M.S.: Special Education, Emphasis in Deaf Education, Eastern New Mexico University.